werf/werf/docs/pages/not_used/directives.md

 * All artifact images should have non-empty names.
 * Image names should be unique.

-Here's an example of describing multiple images in one dappfile:
+Here's an example of describing multiple images in one config:

 ```yaml
 dimg: frontend